epfl-theos/koopmans/README.md

 ``export ESPRESSO_PSEUDO="/path/to/pseudopotential/folder/"`` (optional)

 ## Running
-To see a list of options, run ``./koopmans.py --help``
+To see a list of options, run ``koopmans.py --help``

 ## Contact
-Written by Edward Linscott, Dec 2019
+Written by Edward Linscott, Feb 2020

 For help and feedback email edward.linscott@gmail.com